TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Logo.png" align="right" width="150" height="150"/>

 Neuromod is an interactive toolbox for analyzing and visualizing electrophysiological data from linear probe recordings.
-It seamlessly integrates established toolboxes such as Kilosort and Fieldtrip, to offer a wide range of analyses methods and support for various data formats.
+It seamlessly integrates established toolboxes such as Kilosort and Fieldtrip, to bring together a wide range of analyses methods and support for various data formats in a code free user interface.

-First off: this toolbox is not trying the reinvent the wheel.
-Rather it takes already established and proven analysis solutions like Kilosort and integrates them into a central hub aiming to bring LFP and spike analysis as well as signal quality measures together in a way, that everyone with (almost) every recording type can use it.

-The aim is to offer a comfortable and user-friendly experience with support for many of the most popular recording formats, while providing clear instructions and feedback on actions taken, rather than hard-to-interpret error messages or opaque processes.
+The aim is to offer a comfortable and user-friendly experience while providing clear instructions and feedback on actions taken, rather than hard-to-interpret error messages or opaque processes.
 Nearly all parameters related to data extraction and analysis are automatically set, but can still be adjusted within the GUI.
 This design ensures a smooth, code-free user experience, offering helpful guidance while still having full control over the analysis.

 Since the requirements for analysis and visualization can be wastly different and should be editable, the modular design philosophy of the user interface enables you to easily integrate your own analysis module into the GUI.
 All you have to do is to open the Matlab App Designer and copy a few lines of code from the manual, giving real time access to the whole dataset.
 When your app window is ready, it can be activated with a few clicks in the GUI, integrating it into the rest of the analysis ecosystem.